Drag Racing Crashes

 Street Racing Can’t be Mistaken for Simple Negligence

-While getting distracted by a conversation with a passenger is bad and can put the safety of others at risk, it is neither intentional nor extremely reckless; but street racing is so apparently risky and intentional that it is often viewed as grossly negligent.
+While getting distracted by a conversation with a passenger is bad and can put the safety of others at risk, it is neither intentional nor extremely reckless; but street racing is so obviously risky and intentional that it is often viewed as grossly negligent.
 If a driver is street racing on a public Kentucky road, he or she is completely ignoring the safety of others.
-Legally-speaking, this is an extremely important distinction to make, because victims of gross negligence may seek punitive damages.
+Legally speaking, this is an extremely important distinction to make, because victims of gross negligence may seek punitive damages.

 Often referred to as exemplary damages, punitive damages are a form of compensation that is designed to punish the reckless actions of a grossly negligent party, above the usual damages the defendant would owe.
 Victims of street-racing accidents are still entitled to seek the full extent of available compensatory damages, but substantial punitive damages can be awarded on top of compensatory damages.
 Cases involving punitive damages are especially complex and will always require professional legal assistance.

 - Spontaneous street races involve two cars pulling up next to each other at a stoplight.
-After communicating intent (usually gunning their engines while the light is still red) the vehicles immediately begin to race each other when the light turns green.
+After communicating intent (usually gunning their engines while the light is still red), the vehicles immediately begin to race each other when the light turns green.
 Though meant to be spontaneous and fun, this endangers anyone who happens to be in proximity, especially drivers who enter an intersection seconds before the speeding cars hit it.
 Inexperienced drivers who speed are also likely to “wipe out” and run into buildings, homes, other property … or innocent bystanders.

 - Organized drag races are fueled by social media and popular culture to the point that structured rings are popping up all over the U.S., including in Kentucky.
 Their secretly organized events involve numerous vehicles, multiple races, many race courses, and “lookouts” as far as a mile away who watch for law enforcement.
 Not long ago, almost 20 drivers and fellow participants were busted for street racing in Louisville — all but one of them under 21.